 Economic security is critical for survivors of domestic violence to break free from an abusive partner.
-Research shows that “access to economic resources is the most likely predictor of whether a survivor will be able to permanently separate from their abusive partner.”6 A primary reason women remain in abusive relationships is a lack of financial resources. based on callers to the National Domestic Violence Hotline suggested that 73 percent of callers stayed longer in a relationship with someone who was controlling because of concerns about financially supporting themselves or their children.
-Survivors of domestic violence need tools to regain economic stability.
+Research shows that “access to economic resources is the most likely predictor of whether a survivor will be able to permanently separate from their abusive partner.”6 A primary reason women remain in abusive relationships is a lack of financial resources.7 A 2014 study based on callers to the National Domestic Violence Hotline suggested that 73 percent of callers stayed longer in a relationship with someone who was controlling because of concerns about financially supporting themselves or their children.8 Survivors of domestic violence need to be equipped with tools to regain economic stability.

 The Problem of Coerced Debt

-These statistics, along with the statistics from the 2007 Consumer Bankruptcy Project, speak to the connection between domestic violence and economic vulnerability. , 17.8 percent of females who were married or living with a partner at the time of bankruptcy filing had experienced domestic violence in the year before bankruptcy.11 In comparison, the national domestic abuse rate among women in any one year ranges from 1.5 to 9.8 percent.12 The discrepancy between these two sets of statistics reveals the economic damage caused by domestic violence.
+These statistics, along with the statistics from the 2007 Consumer Bankruptcy Project, speak to the connection between domestic violence and economic vulnerability.
+According to the Project, 17.8 percent of females who were married or living with a partner at the time of bankruptcy filing had experienced domestic violence in the year before bankruptcy.11 In comparison, the national domestic abuse rate among women in any one year ranges from 1.5 to 9.8 percent.12 The discrepancy between these two sets of statistics reveals the economic damage caused by domestic violence.

-In a 2012 study focused on coerced debt, 93 percent of domestic violence professionals reported having clients who experienced coerced debt.
-These domestic violence advocates on the impacts of coerced debt:
+In a 2012 study focused on coerced debt, 93 percent of domestic violence professionals reported having clients who experienced coerced debt.13 These domestic violence advocates shed light on the impacts of coerced debt:

-- Bad credit “really impacts [my client’s] ability to stay safe.”
+- Bad credit “really impacts [my client’s] ability to stay safe.”14

-- Removing negative DV-related incidents from a client’s consumer report is “near impossible.”
+- Removing negative DV-related incidents from a client’s credit report is “near impossible.”15

-- “There needs to be some kind of way to rehabilitate credit.”
+- “There needs to be some kind of way to rehabilitate credit.”16

-- “Advancing measures that are beneficial for combating identity theft generally would have [a] huge benefit for combating domestic violence.”
+- “Advancing measures that are beneficial for combating identity theft generally would have [a] huge benefit for combating domestic violence.”17

-- “For the majority of the survivors in this country, they are the ones who ultimately bear the economic burden of the abuse.”
+- “For the majority of the survivors in this country, they are the ones who ultimately bear the economic burden of the abuse.”18

-- “Long after the bruises have healed, and they’ve dealt with the emotional part, they’re still trying to put their financial house back in order.”
+- “Long after the bruises have healed, and they’ve dealt with the emotional part, they’re still trying to put their financial house back in order.”19

-- “The relationship devastates them not only physically and emotionally, but also financially.”
+- “The relationship devastates them not only physically and emotionally, but also financially.”20

 - “Part of the battering was complete control of the finances.”21

 Their testimony speaks for itself.
 Coerced debt is a significant problem with serious implications for survivors of domestic violence.